Tag Archives: monitoring

 13 March 2026

 There’s this cool thing called self-hosted home pages.
-I saw them somewhere on Reddit a while back, saved them to bookmarks, and now that I have all this self-hosted stuff with NAS (see FreeBSD: Home NAS, part 1), Grafana, and other useful things for work and daily life – I thought it would be nice… Read More »
+I saw them somewhere on Reddit a while back, saved them to bookmarks, and now that I have all this self-hosted stuff with NAS (see FreeBSD: Home NAS, part 1), Grafana, and other useful things for work and daily life – I thought it would be nice… Read More: Glance: setting up a self-hosted home page for your browser0… »

 Loading